RQISL/portfolio-project-5-robert-quinlan/README.md

 ## Colour Palette

 * This moodboard features a visually appealing background cover image with a combination of dark grey, pink, and blue color palettes.
-However, to enhance the contrast, we have made a modification by replacing the colors with bright green and dark green.
+However, to enhance the contrast, we have modified it by replacing the colors with bright green and dark green.
 The new color scheme creates a pleasant and friendly aesthetic, making it more visually appealing.
 Please refer to the attached image for a better understanding.

 *
     <details>